-It was remarked by Haiman and Sturmfels \cite{haiman_sturmfels02:multigradedHilbertSchemes} that their quite theoretical construction of the Hilbert scheme provides access to equations hardly accessible by direct computation.
+It was remarked by Haiman and Sturmfels \cite{haiman_sturmfels02:multigradedHilbertSchemes} that the framework of a quite theoretical construction of the Hilbert scheme provides access to equations hardly accessible by direct computation.
 In cryptography, systems built with rich structures are possibly fragile because attackers may extract information from the structure.
-The above list of examples suggest that a similar principle could hold in our context : a new description of the Hilbert scheme could reveal a structure providing access to some new equations.
+The above list of examples suggest that similarly each new description of the Hilbert scheme could expose a structure providing access to some new sets of equations.

-Starting from these remarks, our approach is to produce a new description for the Hilbert scheme and to extract equations of small degree from the construction.
+Starting from these remarks the natural question is: how to produce a new description for the Hilbert scheme?

-We consider the description by Nakajima of $\hilb{\AA^2}{p}$, when $p$ is a constant polynomial.
-It is related to the framed moduli space of torsion free sheaves on $\plp$, monads and adhm-structures, quivers or commuting matrices \cite{nakajimaLecturesOnHilbertSchemes}.
-We seek a description in the same vein for $\hilb{\PP^n}{p}$, i.e. we want to replace the constant $p$ by any polynomial $p$ and the affine plane $\AA^2$ by a projective space $\PP^n$ of any dimension.
+We considered the construction by Nakajima of $\hilbScheme{\A^2}{p}$, for constant $p$ \cite{nakajimaLecturesOnHilbertSchemes}.
+It is at a crossroads of several approaches.
+It is related to the framed moduli space of torsion free sheaves on $\PP^2$, monads and adhm-structures, quivers of commuting matrices.

+Our project was to provide a description in the same vein for $\hilbScheme{\PP^n}{p}$, i.e. we wanted to replace the constant $p$ by any Hilbert polynomial $p$ and the affine plane $\A^2$ by a projective space $\PP^n$ of any dimension.

-An extension of Nakajima's description has been realized by Bartocci, Bruzzo, Lanza and Rava in \cite{bartocciBruzzoLanzaRava}.
-They replaced the affine plane $\AA^2$ with the total space of $\fxo_{\PP^1}(-n)$.
-They use a description of the moduli space parametrising isomorphism classes of framed sheaves on the Hirzebruch surface $\Sigma_n$.
-The computations of the paper show that it is not possible to extend the initial description by Nakajima directly.
+An extension of Nakajima's construction has been realized by Bartocci, Bruzzo, Lanza and Rava \cite{bartocciBruzzoLanzaRava}.
+They replace the affine plane $\A^2$ with the total space of $\mathcal O_{\PP^1}(-n)$ and use a description of the moduli space parametrising isomorphism classes of framed sheaves on the Hirzebruch surface $\Sigma_n$.
+The computations of the paper show that it is not possible to extend the initial construction directly.
 In the sheaf context, the trivialization at infinity of the sheaf is responsible for the loss of projectivity.
-Replacing the surface by a higher dimensional variety or considering a non-constant Hilbert polynomial weakens the link between sheaves and Hilbert schemes.
+Replacing the surface by a higher dimensional variety or considering a nonconstant Hilbert polynomial weakens the link between sheaves and Hilbert schemes.